Kansas City is the Soccer Capital of America

 Sporting also touts four U.S. Open Cup championships, tied for most in league history.
 It’s this winning tradition that fuels locals’ passion for soccer and their hometown team.
 Their affiliated USL club, Sporting Kansas City II, also takes the pitch at Children’s Mercy Park, where they’re greeted with equal enthusiasm.

-The center, which was developed in collaboration between U.S. Soccer, Children’s Mercy and Sporting KC, is the training home for Kansas City’s MLS soccer team and houses the U.S. Soccer National Development Center and the Children’s Mercy Sports Medicine Center at Village West.
+The center, which was developed in collaboration between U.S. Soccer, Children’s Mercy and Sporting KC, is the training home for Kansas City’s MLS soccer team and houses the U.S. Soccer National Coaching Education Center and the Children’s Mercy Sports Medicine Center at Village West.
 Pinnacle also hosts national teams and clubs from all around the world, with amenities including five soccer fields, a sports performance lab, workout facilities and more.

 When it comes to hosting a large-scale athletic event, Kansas City has no problem pulling out all the stops.

-KC has also hosted the MLS All-Star Game, several Big 12 Soccer Championships and the NCAA Division III Soccer Championships, further proof that regardless of the age level or the stakes on the line, KC is the country’s most vibrant and thriving destination for soccer fans.
+KC has hosted the MLS All-Star Game, several Big 12 Soccer Championships and the NCAA Division III Soccer Championships, further proof that regardless of the age level or the stakes on the line, KC is the country’s most vibrant and thriving destination for soccer fans.

 World Cup 2026

 With a soccer fan base as passionate as the one in Kansas City—and not to mention the world-class training facilities—it comes as no surprise that the City of Fountains has been officially named a host city for match play during the 2026 FIFA World Cup.

 To be the first to learn about all of the latest developments related to the World Cup in KC, sign up here.